 A subscription is a named configuration rule that determines how messages are delivered to consumers.
 There are three available subscription modes in Pulsar: exclusive, shared, and failover.
 These modes are illustrated in the figure below.

 In exclusive mode, only a single consumer is allowed to attach to the subscription.
 If more than one consumer attempts to subscribe to a topic using the same subscription, the consumer receives an error.

-In the diagram above, only Consumer-A is allowed to consume messages.
+In the diagram below, only Consumer-A is allowed to consume messages.

 Exclusive mode is the default subscription mode.

 In failover mode, multiple consumers can attach to the same subscription.
 The consumers will be lexically sorted by the consumer's name and the first consumer will initially be the only one receiving messages.
 This consumer is called the master consumer.

 When the master consumer disconnects, all (non-acked and subsequent) messages will be delivered to the next consumer in line.

 In the diagram below, Consumer-B-0 is the master consumer while Consumer-B-1 would be the next in line to receive messages if Consumer-B-0 disconnected.

 In shared or round robin mode, multiple consumers can attach to the same subscription.
 Messages are delivered in a round robin distribution across consumers, and any given message is delivered to only one consumer.
 When a consumer disconnects, all the messages that were sent to it and not acknowledged will be rescheduled for sending to the remaining consumers.